KristianDsmith/wave-project-1-official/README.md

 - The code to make the package section on landing page taken from video by.
 [Jonas Schmemedtmann](https://www.udemy.com/course/design-and-develop-a-killer-website-with-html5-and-css3/)

 **Icons**
-- The icons in the footer, landing, kicthen, package and accomadation pages  were taken from ionicons.com
+- The icons in the footer, landing, kicthen, package and accommodation pages  were taken from [ionicons.com] (https://www.ionicons.com)

 **Google Fonts**
 - Google fonts were used to import the 'Rubik' font into the style.css file which is used on all pages throughout the project.

 ## Media
-- The photos used on the landing, accommadation, retreat, kitchen, book and thank you pages are from this Open Source site [pexels.com](https://www.pexels.com)
+- The photos used on the landing, accommodation, retreat, kitchen, book and thank you pages are from this Open Source site [pexels.com](https://www.pexels.com)

 ## Deployment